Melford International Terminal: Timeline

 The project was conceived in 2005 when west coast North American container terminals were struggling to clear a massive backlog of freight shipments, largely imports from Asia.
 The announced conversion of the Fairview Terminal at the Prince Rupert Port Authority is believed to have been the impetus for creating a similar facility in northeastern Nova Scotia.

 A search for suitable geography within proximity of existing rail lines highlighted a property known as the "Melford Industrial Reserve."
 This property is Crown land located in the community of Middle Melford owned by the Government of Nova Scotia which was set aside by its Crown corporation Industrial Estates Limited for industrial development in the 1960s after the Canso Causeway was constructed.
 In determining the feasibility of extending rail service to the location, it was noted that an abandoned rail corridor connected the nearby town of Mulgrave, which would lessen construction and right of way purchasing costs.

 During the facility's design phase, it was noted that a critical part of the area immediately onshore where infilling and pier construction would take place, was privately owned.
 This resulted in the Municipality of the District of Guysborough forcing the expropriation of private home owners who had lived in the community for generations.

-The project received environmental impact assessment approval by the Government of Nova Scotia as well as the Government of Canada in October 2008, at the height of the U.S. financial system's liquidity crisis.
+The project received environmental impact assessment approval by the Government of Nova Scotia as well as the Government of Canada in October 2008, at the height of the 2008 financial crisis.
 Project partners had originally included a major U.S. terminal operator SSA Marine, as well as various shipping lines and financing companies.
 Following the onset of the global recession and dramatic drop in international shipping, SSA Marine and many other international partners gave up their stake in Melford International Terminal and the project was dormant for much of 2008–2010.

 On July 7, 2010, Maher Terminals announced that they had taken an unspecified stake in the Melford Terminal project.
 Maher Terminals is the designated operator of the Prince Rupert Container Terminal in Prince Rupert, British Columbia on behalf of the Prince Rupert Port Authority.
 Maher is also the designated operator of the Elizabeth ExpressRail facility in Port Elizabeth, New Jersey on behalf of the Port Authority of New York and New Jersey.

 Various timelines for the project have been released by the proponents over the past decade, however, construction has yet to begin.

 In 2018 contracts for design work and clearing the land were awarded.